-Since the 2000s, FHI 360 has partnered with the U.S. Agency for International Development (USAID), the U.S. Department of Defense, the U.S. National Institutes of Health and other agencies to address civil society strengthening, education, agriculture, social behavior change, family planning, water and sanitation, nutrition, emerging and re-emerging infectious diseases, neglected tropical diseases, HIV/AIDS, tuberculosis, other sexually transmitted infections and laboratory strengthening.
+Since the 2000s, FHI 360 has partnered with the U.S. Agency for International Development (USAID), the U.S. Department of Defense, the U.S. National Institutes of Health and other agencies to address civil society strengthening, education, agriculture, social behavior change, family planning, water and sanitation, nutrition, emerging and reemerging infectious diseases, neglected tropical diseases, HIV and AIDS, tuberculosis, sexually transmitted infections, and laboratory strengthening.

-Currently, FHI 360 continues to build partnerships with both government and nongovernmental organizations to support the consolidation of democratic governance in Mali; the access and linkage to prevention, care and treatment for groups at high risk for HIV (including key populations and uniformed services); the reinforcement of the coordination of resilience interventions in the Mopti region; the strengthening of laboratories’ disease detection networks and surveillance systems; and the control of neglected tropical diseases.
+Currently, FHI 360 continues to build partnerships with both government and nongovernmental organizations to support the consolidation of democratic governance in Mali; the access and linkage to prevention, care and treatment for populations with a high likelihood of exposure to HIV (including key populations and uniformed services); the reinforcement of the coordination of resilience interventions in the Mopti region; the strengthening of laboratories’ disease detection networks and surveillance systems; and the control of neglected tropical diseases.

-The USAID-funded Civic Engagement Program (CEP) focuses on strengthening mechanisms for bottom-up social accountability, increasing citizen satisfaction with public services and improving the capacity of civil society organizations to collaborate effectively with the government and the private sector on public policies and issues of common interest.
+The Mali Civic Engagement Program, funded by USAID, focuses on strengthening mechanisms for bottom-up social accountability, increasing citizen satisfaction with public services, and improving the capacity of civil society organizations to collaborate effectively with the government and the private sector on public policies and issues of common interest.

 Under the Linkages across the Continuum of HIV Services for Key Populations Affected by HIV (LINKAGES) project, the FHI 360-led team, in partnership with the Ministry of Health, accelerates the ability of the government and local organizations to plan and implement activities that improve HIV case finding and increase access to and retention in antiretroviral treatment.